return-STEM/programming-guides/guide/introcpp/conditionals.md

 This is they key difference of an if/else block and a ternary operator: **the ternary conditional operator evaluates to something**.
 An if/else block only runs the corresponding code block.

 The ternary conditional operator is extremely powerful and allows us to simplify code and make it a lot more readable.
 To decide whether you should use if/else or the ternary conditional operator, ask yourself whether you want to **select a particular value**.
 If you do, then use the ternary operator.
 Otherwise, just use if/else.

+Also note that you can nest the ternary conditonal operator.
+However, doing so is not recommended as it makes the code a lot less readable.
+Most of the time if you need to nest the ternary operator, the code would be better written in if/else blocks.